CarnivalBug/carnivalbug.github.io/_posts/research_interest1.md

 Prediction of Urban Heat Island
 ======

-How to predict UHI within a city at fine spatial and temporal scales?
+We predict the urban heat island with fine spatiotemporal granularity within the city of Chicago.
+Machine learning models are used for the prediction with [Array of Things](https://arrayofthings.github.io/) urban sensing data, and remote sensing data.

 ------